Norton Password Manager Review: Quick Expert Summary

 It’s too bad that you can’t share passwords or vaults with other Norton Password Manager users, and I wish Norton Password Manager offered the option to make sub-folders within your vault (which both 1Password and LastPass offer).

-Importantly, Norton Password Manager lets you import saved logins from Chrome, Firefox, Dashlane, 1Password, LastPass, and McAfee True Key, making it easier for users transitioning from these platforms.
+Importantly, Norton Password Manager lets you import saved logins from Chrome, Firefox, Dashlane, 1Password, LastPass, and McAfee True Key.
+It’s helpful if you want to transition from these platforms, but it can be a tedious process (I’ll get more into this later).
 You can also export your data as a CSV file for backup or migration purposes.
-Keep in mind, the exported data will be in an unsecured CSV file, so it should be handled with caution to avoid any unintended data leaks.
+Remember that the exported data will be in an unsecured CSV file, so it should be handled with caution to avoid unintended data leaks.

 Overall, Norton Password Manager’s password vault is secure and intuitive.
 It lets you save logins, financial information, addresses, and notes — making it easy to access your saved information at any time and auto-fill both passwords and simple web forms.